Complete Guide to Donor-Advised Funds

-It is important for donors to keep in mind that there are limits on the amount of charitable contributions that can be deducted each year.
+It is important for donors to keep in mind that there are limits on the number of charitable contributions that can be deducted each year.

-Limits for charitable contributions that can be deducted for tax year 2022
+Limits for charitable contributions that can be deducted for the tax year 2022

-The limits on the amount of charitable contributions that can be deducted for tax year 2022 depend on the type of organization to which the donation is made and the taxpayer’s filing status.
+The limits on the number of charitable contributions that can be deducted for the tax year 2022 depending on the type of organization to which the donation is made and the taxpayer’s filing status.

 For donations made to public charities and certain private foundations, the limit is generally 60% of the taxpayer’s adjusted gross income (AGI).